Eucharistic Adoration at St. Zachary Oratory

 Do I need to commit to an hour to go to adoration?

-You will be able to attend any daytime adoration hours without committing yourself to a weekly holy hour.
-During office hours, you can request a door code for the Oratory from the parish office.
+During office hours (M-F; 10 AM–4 PM), you can request a door code for the Oratory from the parish office.
 However, if you sign up for a weekly commitment or to be a substitute, you will have access to overnight adoration hours as well.

 What if I cannot make it to my weekly hour?